PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 As soon as a user types a character in the field, a search is immediately performed and returned.<br/>
 The results are displayed in a frame below the search field. <br/>
 The displayed results can then be browsed, either by the arrow keys on the keyboard, or by the mouse cursor.<br/>
-If the user choose one of the listed results, it is automatically written in the search field and selected as context.
+If the user chooses one of the listed results, it is automatically written in the search field and selected as context.

 The options listed in this drop-down are:
 - All shops with a link to select it as context
 - The shop groups names with a link to select the group as context
-- The shops names with a link to select the shop as context
+- The shop names with a link to select the shop as context

-The colors of each shops and groups are displayed before each options.<br/>
+The colors of each shop and group are displayed before each option.<br/>
 When the user hovers the color, a tooltip is displayed "edit color"<br/>
 The user can click on the color to change it<br/>
 It opens the store's or group's page edition.